Conference: Economy of IP Rights: Tax Instruments Supporting Film Production and Valuation of Copyrights

 • prof. dr hab.
 Andrzej Krakowski - director, screenwriter, film producer

-• Jule Jones - screenwriter
+• Jules Jones - screenwriter

 12:00 AM - 12:30 AM Coffee Break